Frequently Asked Questions and Answers about Online Courses

 - work out the details directly, with no involvement from our office, or

-- submit an to ODS, and our office can assist in setting up the exam accommodations.
+- submit an exam accommodation request form to ODS, and our office can assist in setting up the exam accommodations.
 For those students submitting an exam request form, we email a confirmation to both the student and faculty approximately 1 week prior to the exam with information about what accommodations are needed.

 - visit our Exam Accommodations page for more information about this process at each Rutgers campus.